PatrickMargot/ufo-swarm/README.md

 # UFO SWARM
 A web game made wtih Phaser 2.
-This game was made for my final project in 9nth grade.
+This game was made for my final project in ninth grade.

 You can play it online here: https://patrickmargot.github.io/ufo-swarm/.